Watch the Compactor Safety Video

 - Property: Compactor Location/Building

-Keys may no longer be left in the compactor key switch.
+No keys should be left in a compactor switch, if they are found this way they will be removed and confiscated, resulting in the repurchasing of keys, at the replacement cost of $3 per key.
 You may keep shared keys in another area that only trained employees can access or issue a key to each employee.
 Compactor keys left in the key switches will be removed by OWRR.

 Download the Compactor Training Brochure for your staff.
 OWRR can also provide hard copy brochures with your key order.
 Please request them in your email.
 Please note that the brochures are only available in English.